jestjs/jest/website/versioned_docs/version-28.x/TestingAsyncCode.md

 :::caution

 Jest will throw an error, if the same test function is passed a `done()` callback and returns a promise.
-This is a precaution of memory leaks in your tests.
+This is done as a precaution to avoid memory leaks in your tests.

 :::